Moya/Moya/README.md

 Be sure to add `import RxMoya` wherever you would like to use it.

-In any file you'd like to use Moya, don't forget to import the framework with `import Moya`.

 Use
 ---
+In any file where you'd like to use `Moya`, don't forget to import the framework with `import Moya`.

 After some setup, using Moya is really simple.
 You can access an API like this: